 - Investing in startups is risky and you can lose money as there’s no guarantee of returns.

 Having provided assistance of over £500M for startups, Seedrs has managed to create a big database of investors.
-However, the company cannot make any investment recommendation for you.
+However, the company cannot make any investment recommendations for you.
 That will be your prerogative.
 Crowdfunding is not for the faint-hearted, but for sophisticated investors who are not afraid to take risks.